TerenceSoOn/DSMS/README.md

-All you need is the drive-school-manage-system and the dsms-Web packages.
+All you need is the drive-school-manage-system and the dsms-Web package.